Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: The Coalgebraic mu -Calculus

-We proceed by a further induction on~$\alpha$.
-The induction base $\alpha=0$, and the limit step is, again, by commutation of preimage with unions.
-For successor ordinals $\alpha+1$, we calculate as follows:

-\end{proof} \begin{rem} As indicated in Example~\ref{ex:logics}.\ref{item:prob-mu}, Markov chains are coalgebras for the discrete distribution functor~$\Dist$.
-The reason why we immediately extended Markov chains with propositional atoms is that in plain Markov chains, all states are behaviourally equivalent and therefore satisfy the same formulae of any coalgebraic $\mu$-calculus interpreted over Markov chains: Since for any singleton set~$1$, $\Dist 1$ is again a singleton, we have a unique $\Dist$-coalgebra structure on~$1$, and every $\Dist$-coalgebra has a unique morphism into this coalgebra.
+where $h^{-1}i$ denotes the valuation given by $h^{-1}i(X)=h^{-1}[i(X)]$. \end{lem} Since as mentioned above, fixpoints can be approximated by ordinal-indexed iteration, this follows from the fact that (fixpoint-free) coalgebraic modal logic with infinite conjunctions and disjunctions is invariant under behavioural equivalence~\cite{Pattinson04,Schroder08}.
+Similar statements have been shown for a version of the coalgebraic $\mu$-calculus featuring the coalgebraic cover modality instead of predicate-lifting-based modalities~\cite{Venema04} and for the single-variable fragment of the coalgebraic $\mu$-calculus in the present sense~\cite{SchroderVenema18}, using essentially the same argument. \begin{rem} As indicated in \autoref{ex:logics}.\ref{item:prob-mu}, Markov chains are coalgebras for the discrete distribution functor~$\Dist$.
+The reason why we immediately extended Markov chains with propositional atoms is that in plain Markov chains, all states are behaviourally equivalent and therefore satisfy the same formulae of any coalgebraic $\mu$-calculus interpreted over Markov chains: Since for any singleton set~$1$, $\Dist 1$ is again a singleton, we have a unique $\Dist$-coalgebra structure on~$1$, and every $\Dist$-coalgebra has a (unique) morphism into this coalgebra.
 This collapse under behavioural equivalence is avoided by adding propositional atoms. \end{rem}